Skip to main content

 Loppem Castle, locally known as Kasteel van Loppem, lies east of the town with the same name, in the province of West Flanders in the Flemish region in Belgium.

-Loppem Castle may look old but it really isn't.
-It was in fact built between 1858 and 1862 by Baron Charles van Caloen and his wife, Countess Savina de Gourcy van Caloen.
-It replaced an earlier 18th century mansion.
-It was designed by the architects Edward Welby Pugin and Jean-Baptiste de Béthune, the latter giving it its Flemish Gothic Revival appearance.
+Loppem Castle may look old, but it isn't.
+It was actually built between 1858 and 1862 by Baron Charles van Caloen and his wife, Countess Savina de Gourcy van Caloen.
+It replaced an earlier 18th-century mansion.
+The castle was designed by architects Edward Welby Pugin and Jean-Baptiste de Béthune, with the latter giving it its Flemish Gothic Revival style.

-At the end of World War I, the Belgian King Albert I and his wife Elisabeth of Bavaria resided in Loppem Castle for about a month.
-The king held some important political meetings in the castle.
+After World War I, Belgian King Albert I and his wife, Elisabeth of Bavaria, stayed at Loppem Castle for about a month, during which the king held several important political meetings.

-The last inhabitant of Loppem Castle was Baron Jean van Caloen.
-In 1952 he founded a foundation that became owner of the castle and its domain in 1952.
+The last resident of the castle was Baron Jean van Caloen.
+In 1952, he established a foundation that became the owner of the castle and its grounds.

-At present Loppem Castle is a museum and it can be visited for a fee.
-A nice castle, I like the geometrical lines of its architecture.
+Today, Loppem Castle is a museum open to visitors for a fee.
+It's a beautiful castle, and I like its geometric architecture.

 Gallery